-Please join us at the West Vancouver Museum for tours of our current exhibition:
+Please join us at the West Vancouver Museum for guided tours of our summer exhibition THE AND OF THE LAND: Perspectives on landscape by artists from British Columbia, led by exhibition curator Francesca Szuszkiewicz.

 THE AND OF THE LAND: Perspectives on landscape by artists from British Columbia